obonaventure/cnp3/book-2nd/protocols/bgp.rst

  def apply_export_filter(RemoteAS, BGPMsg) :
    # check if RemoteAS already received route
-   if RemoteAS is BGPMsg.ASPath :
+   if RemoteAS in BGPMsg.ASPath :
       BGPMsg=None
       # Many additional export policies can be configured :
       # Accept or refuse the BGPMsg